apache/incubator-hivemall/docs/gitbook/regression/general.md

 - [AROW](e2006_arow.html#arow)
 - [AROWe](e2006_arow.html#arowe)

-Our `train_regression` function enables you to solve the regression problems with flexible configureable options.
+Our `train_regressor` function enables you to solve the regression problems with flexible configurable options.
 Let us try the function below.

 It should be noted that the sample queries require you to prepare [E2006-tfidf data](http://www.csie.ntu.edu.tw/~cjlin/libsvmtools/datasets/regression.html#E2006-tfidf).
 See [our E2006-tfidf tutorial page](../regression/e2006_dataset.md) for further instructions.